clarejordan/Conversational-Design-Portfolio/02-cbt-coach/README.md

 A short between-session exercise that guides a CBT thought record.
 Identify the situation, automatic thought, evidence for and against, balanced reframe, and a small action.

 ## Problem
 Clients often forget or avoid CBT homework.
-A guided chat lowers the effort and helps them practice skills.
+A guided chat lowers the effort and supports skill practice.

 ## Flow Diagram
 ```mermaid